lowest numbered MX record points to localhost

 Quite often you see the “lowest numbered MX record points to localhost: rejected RCPT error” error message in ‘exim_mainlog’ on a cPanel server.
 The error message appears while sending/receiving emails and it looks something like:

-The reason for the error message is the domain “domainname.tld” is missing from the /etc/localdomains file of your server.
-The difference between the /etc/localdomains and /etc/remotedomains files is that, they decide whether the email has to be delivered locally OR to a remote server respectively and is checked by the exim mail server.
+The problem occurs when the domain name is missing from the /etc/localdomains file on the cPanel server The difference between the /etc/localdomains and /etc/remotedomains files is that, they decide whether the emails for the domain is hosted locally OR on a remote server respectively.

 To fix the issue, edit the file: